datkk06/OpenStack-Tutorial/Content/ha.md

 If that controller goes down, Pacemaker only needs to reassign the virtual IP to another controller where all the services are already running.

+Most services are configured as Clone Set resources, where they are started on each controller and set to always run on each controller.
+Services are cloned if they need to be active on multiple nodes.
+For each of the Clone Set resources, we can see:

+1. The name Pacemaker assigns to the service
+2. The actual service name
+3. The controllers on which the services are started or stopped

+With Clone Set, the service is intended to start the same way on all controllers.